 State Safeguards for Personal Information

-In addition to federal law, all states, except Alabama, New Mexico and South Dakota, have their own security laws and regulations, and several states recently strengthened their safeguards, such as California, Illinois, Nebraska and Tennessee.
+In addition to federal law, all states, except Alabama and South Dakota, have their own security laws and regulations, and several states recently strengthened their safeguards, such as California, Illinois, Nebraska and Tennessee.
 The federal requirements described above do not pre-empt state laws that impose more stringent requirements.
 Rather, where applicable state laws exist, employers will have to comply with both the federal and the state laws, provided they do not conflict.

 These state laws include: